Your Credit Score: What it means

 The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
 For details on FICO, read more here.

-Your credit score is a direct result of your history of repayment.
-They do not consider your income, savings, amount of down payment, or personal factors like sex race, national origin or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
-Credit scoring was developed as a way to take into account solely that which was relevant to a borrower's willingness to pay back the lender.
+Credit scores only assess the info in your credit reports.
+They do not take into account income, savings, down payment amount, or factors like sex race, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as dirty a word when FICO scores were invented as it is in the present day.
+Credit scoring was envisioned as a way to assess willingness to pay while specifically excluding any other irrelevant factors.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score results from positive and negative items in your credit report.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated wtih both positive and negative items in your credit report.
 Late payments count against your score, but a consistent record of paying on time will raise it.

-Liberty Home Mortgage can answer questions about credit reports and many others.
+Liberty Home Mortgage can answer your questions about credit reporting.
 Give us a call at 9724662551.